snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 vagrant@spark-streaming-example-project:/vagrant/spark-master$   cd ..
 ```

-I start the program to generate raw JSON and send it to Kinesis by issuing this invoke command in the Terminal:
+Start the program to generate raw JSON and send it to Kinesis by issuing this invoke command in the Terminal:
 ```bash
 vagrant@spark-streaming-example-project:/vagrant$   inv load_json_kinesis
 ```